 by Mike Ratliff

-10 Finally, be strong in the Lord and in the strength of his might.
-11 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
-12 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
-(Ephesians 6:10-12 ESV)
+10 Finally, be strong in the Lord and in the strength of His might.
+11 Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
+12 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
+Ephesians 6:10-12 (NASB)

 Why did Paul suffer?
 He wrote this from prison.
 His suffering was the price he paid for preaching the gospel.
 Some say the gospel is not necessary.
 Why not just trust that God will save His elect.
 He is going to anyway.
 Why preach the gospel to everyone?
 We must never allow the gospel to be overshadowed by election.
 Election is not the gospel.
 When Paul ministered in planting churches everything he did and said was bathed in the gospel.
 Why?

 18 For the word of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
 19 For it is written,